 Many people are confused about the right melatonin dosage for adults—and the right dosage is often far less than most people think.

-In a study, our laboratory conducted in 2001, we gave people over age 50 three different single doses of melatonin: 0.1 mg, 0.3 mg, and 3 mg.
+In one study, people over age 50 were given three different single doses of melatonin: 0.1 mg, 0.3 mg, and 3 mg.
 The 0.3 mg dose resulted in the best outcome.

 It successfully raised nighttime blood melatonin levels to those usually observed at night in young adults—allowing them to once again experience deep, restful sleep.
 Plus, it increased sleep efficiency.
 The greatest benefit was seen during the middle portion of the sleep; between 1 a.m. and 4 a.m.
 The higher test dose was less effective probably because it desensitized melatonin receptors in the brain.
 (Such doses, sometimes 5 mg or 10 mg, are sometimes taken in the erroneous belief that more is always better.)